pauloboliva/web-masterclass/README.md

-# 📱 App's Building Blocks 💻
+# 📱 How to Build an App! 💻

 **March 8, 2025 | 10:00 AM - 12:30 PM**
-_Queen Mary University of London_
+_Dr Paulo Oliva - Queen Mary University of London_

 ![](/src/imgs/example.png)